 Now, as far as visual aesthetics go, this piano certainly stands out.
 It looks like a real upright piano, even though it is digital.
 At just over 90 lbs., this piano is no doubt very sturdy and can easy fit into your home and be an attractive part of the furniture.

 The YDP-163 comes in black or satin white, and the finish on the wood grain looks convincingly authentic.
 On real upright pianos, the harp (the place where the hammers strike the strings) is located in the cabinet behind the keys.

-Below, please take a look at some of the best selling upright pianos currently available on Amazon, and then see how well they compare to the YDP-163:
+Below, please take a look at some of the best selling upright pianos currently available online, and then see how well they compare to the YDP-163:

 In fact, it’s called an upright piano because the harp literally stands up, instead of flat on its back like a grand piano.
 The YDP-163 emulates this look by using a big upright cabinet behind the keys that is attached to two long, slender feet that behave as the stand for the keyboard.